IBM-Cloud/insurance-catalog/README.md

 ## Troubleshooting

 The primary source of debugging information for your IBM Cloud app is the logs.
-To see them, run the following command using the Cloud Foundry CLI:
+To see them, run the following command using the IBM Cloud CLI tool:

   ```
-  $ cf logs insurance-catalog --recent
+  $ ibmcloud cf logs insurance-catalog --recent
   ```
 ## License